-April is autism acceptance month and I’m grateful to share a personal and eye-opening post written by my wife Sydney.
-She found out she is autistic in her 40s, which came as a surprise to us both.
+April is autism acceptance month and I'm grateful to share a personal and eye-opening guest post written by Sydney.
+She found out she is on the spectrum in her 40s, which came as a surprise to us both.

 It has been an enlightening discovery that has explained and taught us so much about how to better communicate.
 Further, I have more empathy and understanding of the way my wife does things.